zain-khan-dev/aws-lambda-ec2/README.md

 ### Services Used
 1. Lambda function
-2. Event Bridge to scheudle lambda to run every hour
+2. Event Bridge to schedule lambda to run every hour
 3. SES for sending email
 4. EC2 instance to manage
 5. DynamoDB to store the last emailed time for each instance id